 Types of Treatment for Opioid Dependency

-Outpatient treatment works well for individuals who have job or school obligations and have not sought previous treatment for their substance use disorder.
-Outpatient treatment allows individuals to continue to live at home while receiving medication-assisted detox and individual and group therapy to help with their recovery from substance use disorder.
+Outpatient treatment works well for individuals who have a job or school obligations and have not sought previous treatment for their substance use disorder.
+Outpatient treatment allows individuals to continue to live at home while receiving medication-assisted detox and individual and group therapy to help recover from substance use disorder.
 At Garden State Treatment Center, we also offer family therapy to help everyone in your household heal and recover.
 Individuals in our outpatient treatment program report to the center 3 to 4 days a week for the duration of their treatment program.

 Intensive Outpatient Treatment